-American Democracy is Collapsing
+American Democracy Is Failing

 It seems today we are polarized between two camps.
 One genuinely wants the best for the working family, international relations and the environment: Democrats.
 The other camp cares more about profits than people.
 They care above all about being right, will lie and cheat to get their way regardless of the truth or the law: Republicans.

 On April 6, 2017, Republican Senate Majority Leader, Mitch McConnell actually changed the Senate filibuster rules for supreme court nominations, to prevent debate with a simple majority vote of 51.
 This prevented Democrats from blocking conservative Supreme Court Justice, Neil Gorsuch.
 The lesson is, once you want and are allowed to break the rules, there are no longer rules to play by.